 When working on a comprehensive financial plan, it’s always a good time to check in and make sure you’ve buttoned up your retirement contributions to maximize your savings opportunities.

-The IRS recently updated the limits for this year and next, which could positively impact your ability to save for the future, so you can keep those traditions going for many years to come.
+The IRS recently updated the limits for this year, which could positively impact your ability to save for the future so you can keep your traditions going for many years to come.
 With that in mind, we’ve gathered some of the updated contribution limits for common accounts, including Traditional IRAs, Roth IRAs, SEPs, SIMPLE IRAs, and employer-sponsored accounts like 401(k)s, 457s, 403(b)s, and the TSP.

 Traditional Individual Retirement Accounts (IRA) and Roth IRAs

 These accounts remain good options for people looking to grow their retirement savings while enjoying potential tax advantages.
-For 2023, the annual contribution limit for both Traditional and Roth IRAs was raised to $6,500 for individuals under 50 years old.
-For those aged 50 and older, the catch-up contribution limit remains at an additional $1,000, allowing a maximum contribution of $7,500.
-In 2024, these limits will be increased again to allow $7,000 for those under age 50 and for those age 50 and over, a catch-up contribution of $1,000 makes their total IRA limit add up to $8,000.
+For 2025, the annual contribution limit for both Traditional and Roth IRAs is $7,000 for individuals under 50 years old, which is the same as 2024.
+For those aged 50 and older, the catch-up contribution limit remains at an additional $1,000, allowing a maximum contribution of $8,000.

 There are different strategies for tax efficiency when considering Traditional IRAs versus Roth IRAs, so be sure to ask us how these accounts can work within your financial plan.
 It’s easy to overlook the importance of the tax location of our assets in the accumulation phase and try to maximize deductions as much as possible.
 This strategy can sometimes lack the foresight of tax efficiency, which may mean paying more in taxes upfront, but saves on taxes paid over your lifetime.